devxb/Netx/README.md

         event.setNextEvent(nextFoo) // When this handler terminates and calls the next event or rollback, the event set here is published together.
     }

-    @TransactionJoinHandler(successWith = SuccessWith.PUBLISH_COMMIT) // Receive all transaction event when no type is defined.
+    @TransactionJoinListener(successWith = SuccessWith.PUBLISH_COMMIT) // Receive all transaction event when no type is defined.
 And, when terminated this function, publish commit state fun handleTransactionJoinEvent(event: TransactionJoinEvent) {
         // ...
     }

-    @TransactionCommitHandler(
+    @TransactionCommitListener(
         event = Foo::class,
         noRollbackFor = [IllegalArgumentException::class] // Dont rollback when throw IllegalArgumentException. *Rollback if throw Throwable or IllegalArgumentException's super type*
     )